The Beginner’s Guide to Facebook Ads: How to Advertise on Facebook the Right Way

 For instance, let’s say you’re pairing it with your video ad.
 Instead of taking Facebook users directly to your website when they tap your ad, you can instead set your ad to open up an instant experience page that users can scroll through for more information and tap buttons you create to get to your site.

 This ad format is incredibly immersive and engaging for current and new customers—and loads up to 15 times faster than your typical website.
-You must create instant experience ads straight off of your ads manager during the Facebook advertising setup process (which we’ll walk you through later in this article), but make sure any branded multimedia elements you create in Adobe Express beforehand follow these important ad specs.
+You must create instant experience ads straight off of your ads manager during the Facebook advertising setup process (which we’ll walk you through later in this article), but make sure any branded multimedia elements you create in Adobe Express beforehand follow the correct ad specs.

 6. Lead Generation Ads